jgausachs/nosql-challenge/README.md

-# nosql-challenge
+# Nosql-challenge
-Submission for Challenge 12 - noSQL using mongoDB
+Submission for Challenge 12 - NoSQL using mongoDB

 ## Summary of Analysis